 Instilling a Love of Nature and the Environment in Israel

 “It is a wholesome and necessary thing for us to turn again to the earth and in the contemplation of her beauties to know of wonder and humility,” wrote Rachel Carson, a biologist and conservationist whose writings are credited with advancing the global environmental movement.
 In the spirit of Carson’s message, Tel Aviv University continually strives to further wildlife conservation, research and education in Israel.
-Through its Nature Campus program, Botanical Gardens, I. Meier Segals Garden for Zoological Research and Steinhardt National Natural History Museum and Research Center, TAU studies and preserves biological diversity and promotes responsible environmental citizenship.
+Through its Nature Campus program, Botanical Gardens, I. Meier Segals Garden for Zoological Research and Steinhardt Museum of Natural History and Israel National Center for Biodiversity Studies, TAU studies and preserves biological diversity and promotes responsible environmental citizenship.

 Serving over 10,000 visitors every year, Nature Campus introduces youngsters – from kindergarten through high school – to the world of science and ecology at the Tel Aviv University research zoo.
 For many of these kids coming from Israel’s outlying towns and disadvantaged communities, Nature Campus is their first encounter not only with nature, but with the world of higher education in general.

 In an increasingly urbanized Israel, youngsters have fewer opportunities to be in contact with the natural world.
 Therefore, the impact on the young people participating in this often life-changing experience is high: they go home with an increased awareness of the importance of conserving and protecting wildlife, as well as with the knowledge that they too can attend university later on if they so desire.
 By expanding accessibility to the academy, to environmental education and to nature in general, Nature Campus is championing social and environmental justice in Israel.